-CAROD provide training programmes to the various staff groups based on the Vitae Researcher Development Framework and on the principles of the 2008 Research Concordat to support the career development of Research Staff, for which Durham holds a HR Excellence in Research award.
+DCAD provide training programmes to the various staff groups based on the Vitae Researcher Development Framework and on the principles of the 2008 Research Concordat to support the career development of Research Staff, for which Durham holds a HR Excellence in Research award.
 Materials and delivery methods are tailored to the needs of the various learner groups.

-Durham utilises a suite of Research Integrity online courses which cover all Durham disciplines including: Natural & Physical Sciences, Biomedical Sciences, Engineering & Technology, Social & Behavioural Sciences and Arts & Humanities.
+These are adapted from those developed by the provider Epigeum to include Durham specific content.
 Students and staff utilise these courses, either in isolation or as pre-study prior to additional face to face training in Research Integrity.
-The face to face training utilises a suite of discipline appropriate examples from the US Online Ethics Centre .
-Case studies from the centre are used to facilitate experiential learning, with participants exploring the ethical issues around key Research Integrity topics such as:
+In face to face workshops, case study examples from relevant disciplines which have a conflict involving ethics and integrity are discussed.
+These are sourced from the online repository http://www.onlineethics.org,, with participants exploring the ethical issues around key Research Integrity topics such as:

 3.3 Robust management systems to ensure that policies relating to research, research integrity and researcher behaviour are implemented.

 Governance for research activities is provided by University Research Committee under the leadership of the PVC-Research.
 Its role includes: